Lake Worth Watershed

 On this page:

-The goal of this project is to reduce PCBs to levels that will make it safe to eat fish from the lake.
-The goal of a TMDL is to restore the full use of a water body that has limited quality in relation to one or more of its uses.
+The goal of this project is to reduce PCBs to levels so that it is safe to eat fish from the lake.
+TCEQ completed a TMDL project to determine the pollutant limits necessary to restore support of the use.
 The TMDL defines an environmental target by determining the extent to which a certain pollutant must be reduced in order to attain and maintain the affected use.
-Based on this environmental target, the state develops an implementation plan to mitigate anthropogenic sources of pollution within the watershed and restore full use of the water body.
+After completing the TMDL, TCEQ developed an I-Plan with stakeholders to reduce pollutant loads.

 Status